 2.1.
 Materials and reagents

-Morinda lucida stem bark was harvested from the Morinda lucida tree located beside Faculty of Pharmaceutical Sciences Enugu State University of Science and Technology Agbani, Nkanu Local Government Area of Enugu State, Nigeria in April, 2024.
+Morinda lucida stem bark was harvested beside Faculty of Pharmaceutical Sciences Enugu State University of Science and Technology Agbani, Nkanu Local Government Area of Enugu State, Nigeria in April, 2024.
 It was authenticated in the Department of Pharmacognosy Enugu State University of Science and Technology, Agbani with Herbarium number FP/Cogn/13001.
 Blood sample was donated by a healthy adult male volunteer who gave informed consent after the procedures were explained to him.
 Reagents for phytochemical studies were obtained from a licensed chemical vendor, Jeochem Chemicals, Nig.
 Ltd, Nsukka, Enugu State, Nigeria.
 Tween 20, n-hexane, ethylacetate, n-butanol, EDTA and methanol were products of Sigma Aldrich, Germany.
 All other chemicals and reagents were of analytical grade and were used as supplied except where otherwise specified.

 2.2.
 Methods